K2AAM/CSC357-Project-1/README.md

 - Adding error handling to ensure input consistency.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.
 Feel free to use, modify, and distribute it as per the license terms.

 ## Contributions
 Contributions are welcome!
 If you find issues or have suggestions for improvements, please open an issue or create a pull request.